Bitcoin Cash: History

 Bitcoin Cash was the first of the bitcoin forks, wherein software development teams modified bitcoin's code and released coins with "bitcoin" in their names, effectively creating "money out of thin air."
 In relation to bitcoin, Bitcoin Cash is variously described as a spin-off, a strand, a product of a hard fork, an offshoot, a clone, a second version, or an altcoin.

 In 2017 there were two factions of Bitcoin supporters: those that supported large blocks and those who preferred small blocks.
 The Bitcoin Cash faction favored the use of its currency as a medium of exchange for commerce, while the bitcoin-supporting faction viewed Bitcoin's primary use as that of a store of value.
-Bitcoin Cash is sometimes also referred to as Bcash.
-Bitcoin Cash detractors call the cryptocurrency "Bcash", "Btrash", or "a scam", while its supporters maintain that "it is the pure form of Bitcoin".

 On 1 August 2017, Bitcoin Cash began trading at approximately $240, while bitcoin was priced around $2,700.
 On 20 December 2017, Bitcoin Cash reached an intraday high of $4,355.62.
 However, by 23 August 2018, its price had declined by 88% to $519.12.

 Gavin Andresen, a former lead Bitcoin developer endorsed Bitcoin Cash in a tweet in November 2017.

 In 2018, the Bitcoin Cash maximum block size was raised from 8MB to 32MB.

 The anonymous @Bitcoin account on X endorsed Bitcoin Cash in 2018.
 The account was later briefly suspended by Twitter, possibly related to a "flood" of reports claiming "spam, hate speech, or price pumping" and brigading by some users calling on others to report it as a "fake @Bitcoin account."
 It was later reinstated.

 In 2018 Bitcoin Core developer Cory Fields found a bug in the Bitcoin ABC software that would have allowed an attacker to create a block causing a chain split.
 Fields notified the development team about it, and the bug was fixed.